arunshetty33/aws_lambda/README.md

 # aws_lambda

-This script will list all the detached volumes and it will send email using sns arn
+This script will list all aws detached volumes and will send email using sns.